FelipeZerokun/100-days-python/Day_09_Secret_Auction/Readme.md

 # 100 Days of Python
 ## Project 9: Secret Auction

-This project uses data structures like Lists, tuples
+This project uses data structures such as lists and dictionaries to store data, and then with indexing retrives the data.